Arjun-254/Medical_Question_Answering_SLM/README.md

-# Supportiv MLE Intern Medical Assistant Assignment
+# Fine-Tuned SLM's for a Medical Question-Answering System

 ### Problem Statement